-Steven Spielberg, Meryl Streep, and Tom Hanks are reason enough to watch THE POST but it’s also an urgent, timely movie you must see.
+Meryl Streep and Tom Hanks are reason enough to watch THE POST but director Steven Spielberg has also made an urgent, timely movie you must see.

 Seeing Steven Spielberg’s superb new film THE POST in the same week as Joe Wright’s equally brilliant DARKEST HOUR was quite something.
 Two movies, set in two completely different periods but both equally prescient for the time we’re living in right now.
 And just as Wright’s slice of World War II history has been lauded as a triumph of strength against tyranny, so has Spielberg’s spot-on recreation of the events of 1971 when a female newspaper publisher and her editor fought for the freedom of the press in the face of a corrupt administration.

 In a world of ‘fake news’ as soon as Spielberg read Liz Hannah’s sharp script, he put work on his current project Ready Player One on hold in order to make this film.
 From that first reading to the final cut was a span of just nine months – an incredible feat considering its stars are two of the biggest ‘A’ listers out there: Meryl Streep and Tom Hanks.
 But this story of The Washington Post owner Kay Graham – another exquisite portrayal by Streep – finding her feet and her power in a world surrounded by men who want to silence her and feisty Post editor Ben Bradlee – ditto in Hanks’ performance – needed to be told now.
 And you feel that great sense of urgency when watching THE POST, not just from the whip-smart pace of Sarah Broshar and Michael Kahn’s editing but also from the events themselves and how these people over 45 years ago risked everything to make sure this particular story was published.